-The plant prefers medium intensity light.
+The plant prefers medium-intensity light.
 However, it will tolerate lower light.
-Any direct sun will damage the leaves and even stunt the growth.
+Any direct sun will damage the leaves and even stunt their growth.
 When shopping for the plant, remember that you have two options.

 You can either select the climbing on non-climbing variety.
 You will need to mist the plant regularly and ensure that the leaves are free from any dust.
 Ensure that the soil is evenly moist – you can allow it to dry in between watering.